trntv/apis-list/apis/oopspam/oopspam.md

 # OOPSpam

 Stop bots and manual spam from reaching you or your customer.
-Stop bots and manual spam from reaching you or your customer.
 All with high accuracy and privacy

 ##  🔗 Links
 **Docs / Website**: https://oopspam.com/